sheyabernstein/MMM-pihole-stats/README.md

 1. Clone this repo into `~/MagicMirror/modules` directory.
    `git clone https://github.com/sheyabernstein/MMM-pihole-stats`
-2. Obtain an API token from your PiHole installation by navigating to [http://pi.hole/admin/settings.php?tab=api](http://pi.hole/admin/settings.php?tab=api) and clicking `Show API token`
+2. Obtain your Pi-Hole password or create an app password.
-3. Configure your `~/MagicMirror/config/config.js`
+3. Configure your `~/MagicMirror/config/config.js`.

-> Feb 28, 2024: The `port` config option has been removed.
-The `apiURL` should now be an absolute URL, including the port and protocol.

-Here is an example entry for `config.js` with Pi-hole at `192.168.0.10` and port `8000`:
+Here is an example entry for `config.js`:

 ```js
 {